JaKu01/LittleHttpServer/README.md

    Clone this repository to your local machine.

 2. **Install Dependencies**
-   Ensure you have Python installed.
-Install any required dependencies using `pip`:
+   Ensure you have [uv](https://docs.astral.sh/uv/getting-started/) with [Python](https://docs.astral.sh/uv/guides/install-python/) installed.
+Install any required dependencies using:
    ```bash
    pip install -r requirements.txt
    ```